 - *The laboriously twee subtitle was Or: How I Flew From London to Paris in 25 Hours 11 Minutes.
 This gambit, launched by Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb continued with How To Succeed In Business Without Really Trying, Those Daring Young Men In Their Jaunty Jalopies and others, perhaps reaching an “enough!-stop!” point with the woeful flop Can Heironymuus Merkin Ever Forget Mercy Humppe And Find True Happiness?

 - ** ‘Stu’ Whitman had been in films since a bit part in 1951s The Day The Earth Stood Still.
 A surprise Best Actor Oscar nomination in 1960 for The Mark was a boon, but his movie career topped out with this and the neat but ignored Sands Of The Kalahari.
 He moved to less flashy but steady TV work and real estate ventures that brought him $100,000,000.
-I have it on good authority that was a nice guy, to boot.
-He passed away in 2020, at 92.
+I have it on good authority that he was a nice guy, to boot.
+Whitman passed away in 2020, at 92.